 ERCP is both a diagnostic and therapeutic procedure that uses a lighted flexible tube and x-ray to examine the bile and pancreatic ducts that drain the liver, pancreas and gallbladder into the small intestine.

 During the ERCP procedure, your physician passes an endoscope, or narrow plastic tube, through your mouth, esophagus and stomach into the duodenum, or upper part of the small intestine.
 After slowly injecting a dye as contrast material, and with the aid of fluoroscopy (x-ray), a physician can study the biliary and pancreatic ducts for any stones, narrowing or other abnormalities.

 Your physician may recommend an ERCP procedure if you are experiencing pain or have received abnormal lab (liver or pancreas blood tests) and/or imaging test (CT or MRI scans) results.
 The procedure is used to diagnose biliary or pancreatic disease, including benign and malignant origins of the disease, or etiologies.
 Patients who are jaundiced (a yellow discoloration of the skin and eyes) may also be advised to undergo the procedure.
 Additionally, an ERCP test is used to determine if surgery is necessary.

 Advanced endoscopists can perform a variety of therapeutic techniques during an ERCP procedure to crush or remove stones in the bile ducts or to place stents to widen narrowed ducts.
 They also can take biopsies, or samples of tissue, from the ducts to diagnose certain medical conditions such as cancer.

 How to Prepare for the ERCP Procedure

 - You may have diet and/or medication restrictions the week before the ERCP test.
 Please ask your physician for detailed instructions.
-For instance, you may not be allowed to take certain over-the-counter painkillers.
-Be sure to let your physician know if you take aspirin or any type of blood thinning medication.
+Be sure to let your physician know if you take any type of blood thinning medication.

 - Plan to take the day off from work.